Inventory of the Braxton Craven Records and Papers, 1839-1882

 - United States--History--Civil War, 1861-1865.

-[Identification of item], Braxton Craven Records and Papers, University Archives, Duke University.
+[Identification of item], Braxton Craven Records and Papers, Duke University Archives, David M. Rubenstein Rare Book & Manuscript Library, Duke University.

 Received from multiple sources, including transfers from other campus units prior to the founding of University Archives: